psychogenic/kicad-skip/README.md

 ### Specialer Elements

-Some elements in here are more involved and important that others, namely the symbols (components).
+Some elements in here are more involved and important that others, namely the **symbols** (components).

-In addition to their bare, source based, attributes symbols have
+In addition to their bare, source-based, attributes common to all elements, symbols also have

    * a `property` collection, with the Reference, Value, anything you've added to the edit dialog like MPN etc

    * a `pin` collection, which actually uses magic to combine with the lib_symbol this is based on and figure out pin locations

-   * means to find other connected things
+   * and various means to find other connected things

 For that last point, dymanic properties exist that allow you